dottxt-ai/outlines/docs/examples/dating_profiles.md

-# Generate a dating profile from a description
+# Generate a synthetic dating profile from a description

 In this example we will see how we can use Outlines to generate synthetic data for a dating application.
 This example was originally contributed by [Vibhor Kumar](https://github.com/veezbo).